-At the end of the current fiscal year, the District had total long-term obligations outstanding of \$898,953.
-During the current fiscal year, the District's total debt increased by \$366,250.
-This debt includes the Station 2 Property and the leases on Engine 1 and Engine 3.
+At the end of the current fiscal year, the District had total long-term obligations outstanding of \$1,258,543.
+During the current fiscal year, the District's total debt increased by \$359,590.
+This increase can be attributed to the addition of the new lease on our New Engine 2, a 2022 Hi-Tech Type 1 pumper purchased for \$648,978.
+The remainder of the District's long-term obligations include the Station 2 Property and the preexisting leases on Engines 1 and 3.

-The District obligations include the District's estimated share of the San Joaquin County Retirement Sick Leave Bank, of \$120,000 at June 30, 2021.
+The District obligations include the District's estimated share of the San Joaquin County Employee Retirement Association (SJCERA) Sick Leave Bank, of \$120,000 at June 30, 2022.
 This liability represents the estimated future cost to the District for post-employment healthcare costs although the District is not in agreement with the San Joaquin County Employees' Retirement Association's change in policy regarding sick leave bank obligations.

-The District recorded a net pension liability of \$9,505,101 at June 30, 2021 in accordance with the implementation of GASB Statement No. 68.
+The District recorded a net pension liability of \$8,014,899 at June 30, 2022 in accordance with the implementation of GASB Statement No. 68.
+This number is a reduction of \$1,490,220 from audit ending June 30,2021's net pension liability total of \$9,505,101.